chaack1/QuantumCards/README.md

 ```
 Wavefunction: (1+0j)|0000>
 State Probabilities: [1.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0.]
-Win Probabilites: [0.0, 0.0, 1.0]
+Win Probabilities: [0.0, 0.0, 1.0]
 Player 1's turn!
 Your hand:  ['H', 'CNOT', 'X', 'MEASURE, RX(pi)']
 Pick a gate:
 ```
 The state probabilities are given in the standard order, i.e 0000 0001 0010 0011 ...
 1111.
-In both the wavefunction and the state probabilites, the players bits read from right to left.
+In both the wavefunction and the state probabilities, the players bits read from right to left.
 For example, in a two player game where both players get two bits, the bitstring '0011' means player 1 has bits in state 11, and player 2 has bits in state 00.
-The win probabilites give the probabilites of winning the game for players 1 through player N, followed by the probability of a tie.
+The win probabilities give the probabilities of winning the game for players 1 through player N, followed by the probability of a tie.

-To play a one-qbit gate, just type the name of the gate, and the bit you play it on seperated by a space, like:
+To play a one-qbit gate, just type the name of the gate, and the bit you play it on separated by a space, like:
 ```
 X 0
 ```
-For a multi-qubit gate, again just type the name of the gate and the bits they act on seperated by spaces, like:
+For a multi-qubit gate, again just type the name of the gate and the bits they act on separated by spaces, like:
 ```
 CNOT 0 2
 ```